lynnfaraday/aresmush.com/_root/tutorials/manage/restore-db.md

 ## Restoring Game Files

-You can restore game configuration files, uploads, and everything else in the `aresmush/game` directory just by using a FTP client to upload files from your backup copy.
+You can restore game configuration files, uploads, and everything else in the `aresmush/game` folder just by using a FTP client to upload files from your backup copy.
 After the upload, run `load config` in-game to reload the configuration settings.

 ## Restoring the Database